webpack-contrib/webpack-command/README.md

 `webpack-command` has many advantages over other CLI experiences for `webpack`.
 These include:

-- A full test suite with 190 tests and 95% coverage (so close to 100% 💪)
+- A full test suite with 220 tests and 95% coverage (so close to 100% 💪)
-- A 93% smaller package cost versus `webpack-cli`
+- A ~~93%~~ 24% smaller package cost versus `webpack-cli` (it used to be 93%, they got wise after _webpack-command_ was released)
 - Highly focused on the User Experience and detail
 - Validation of commands, entries, and flags before further execution
 - Extensible third-party commands.
 Include only what you need!